roy2220/depinj/README.md

         Greeting string `import:"the_greeting"` // import by ref id `the_greeting`
 }

-func (s *StrangerB) SetUp(context.Context) error {
+// SetUp is called along with podPool.MustSetUp func (s *StrangerB) SetUp(context.Context) error {
-        // fields of the import entries have been initialized and filtered, s.Greeting == "Hi!
-Jack!" fmt.Println(s.Greeting) // get the greeting
+        // at this point, `the_greeting` has been imported fmt.Println(s.Greeting) // get the greeting, s.Greeting == "Hi!
+Jack!"
         return nil
 }